 Nurses Educational Funds, Inc. (NEF) is a not-for-profit organization which seeks and distributes funds to baccalaureate prepared registered nurses who are in need of nursing scholarship assistance for graduate study.
 NEF is administered by a Board of Directors comprised of prominent leaders in nursing, business, and other professions.
 Nurses comprise the majority of board members.

-NEF has been in existence for 100 years!
+NEF has been in existence for over 100 years!
 It was in 1912 that the first two Isabel Hampton Robb scholarships were awarded to two nurses, Cecelia Evans and Lisle French.
 From then on NEF has continued to support nursing professionals motivated to seek graduate degrees.
 With the support of those who value the critical need for:

 - nursing educators